Clark Dixon

 Cheryl Jennings

-“Clark and I were the first co-chairs and my task was to set the schedule and instructors, which gave me opportunities to meet lots of interesting people.
-Later, I taught classes on butterflies, dragonflies, ferns, and recording/preserving.
-All the projects I have participated in has given me friends throughout the state as well as opportunities to travel to state parks and wildlife areas.
-But truly, what gives me the most pleasure are the people I have met, and become friends with, as well as the knowledge that what I have done has lasting effects for our environment.”
+Cheryl’s task as one of the first co-chairs was to set the schedule and instructors, which gave her opportunities to meet lots of interesting people.
+Later, she taught classes on butterflies, dragonflies, ferns, and recording/preserving.
+The projects gave her friends throughout the state as well as opportunities to travel to state parks and wildlife areas.
+What gave her the most pleasure was the people she met and became friends with, as well as the knowledge that what she had done has lasting effects for our environment.
+Cheryl passed in October 2024, and she will be missed by both the Master Naturalist and Master Gardener organizations.